Maple Roasted Brussels Sprouts and Butternut Squash

 Maple Roasted Brussels Sprouts and Butternut Squash is a simple, four ingredient vegetable side dish perfect for a weeknight dinner or a holiday meal.
 Everyone will love it since you can keep it vegan or use leftover bacon drippings instead of olive oil to really kick up the flavor.

-Maple Roasted Brussels Sprouts and Butternut Squash -> CLICK HERE TO PIN THIS RECIPE
+How to Make Maple Roasted Brussels Sprouts and Butternut Squash

 Oh, how love evolves over the years.
 The Hubby professed his love for me by secretly leaving a note on my car.
 We started dating and while most days it was just hanging out watching movies or grabbing a soup and salad after work at Panera, there was still the fancy dinners, evenings in New York or Philly, and even the occasional necklace or (and yes I do consider this romantic) KitchenAid Stand Mixer or other such lavish gifts.